Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FqwSycZqJWo.md

 ### Transcript

-> farms far farms can farming be considered yes it can be considered and it is something that's been considered like we like the idea of farms but i don't know if or when it's going to happen but i do know that like folks at the office do you like the idea farms farming we like to eat yeah
+> farms far farms can farming be considered yes it can be considered and it is something that's been considered like we like the idea of farms but I don't know if or when it's going to happen but I do know that like folks at the office do you like the idea farms farming we like to eat yeah